padilr1/GenomeBiol_H3K36me_Shipman/README.md

       * viridis
 * The scripts below should be ran to pre-process a number of files
   * `generate_norm_bw.sh` provides examples of how to generate the normalized bigWigs used to generate the figures, including depth-normalized bigWigs <code>.cpm.bw</code> and input-normalized bigWigs <code>.input_normalized.log2cpm.bw</code>.
 Furthermore, it provides an example of how replicates (in bigWig format) were merged.
+  * `mass_spec_norm_bw.R` demonstrates how to use mass-spectrometry values to quantitatively scale the depth-normalized bigWigs.
+  * `generate_binned_BED_file.sh` demonstrates how to generate 1kb and 10kb binned <code>BED</code> files from aligned <code>BAM</code> files.
+  * `generate_tables_for_metagene_body_plots.md` demonstrates how to generate tables needed for plotting meta-gene body plots.
+  * `compute_exon_intron_ratios.sh` computes exon versus intron ratios for a given aligned ChIP-seq sample file.
+This step will have to be run prior to generating the exon-intron ratio plots in R.
 * Certain figures as generated here will largely resemble but are not exactly the same as ones included in the manuscript, as those have had additional manual aesthetic adjustments.
-Additionally, some minor discrepancies may arise due to a degree of stochasticity in particular algorithms, but they do not impact the conclusions presented
+Additionally, some minor discrepancies may arise due to a degree of stochasticity in particular algorithms, but they do not impact the conclusions presented.